davidovich/summon/README.md

 ======

-Summon is used to manage a central location of data or go executable references, and distribute them to any go-enabled environment.
+Summon is used to manage a central location of data or go executable references, allowing distribution to any go-enabled environment.

-It solves the maintenance problem of mutliple copies of same code snippets distributed in many repos, leveraging go modules and version management.
+It solves the maintenance problem of multiple copies of same code snippets distributed in many repos, leveraging go modules and version management.